twelch/twelch.github.io/_posts/2014-12-30-years-dots.md

 share: true
 ---

 Change is the only constant this last year with highs and lows that have given me great pause.
-I'm off in uncharted territory and it's time for some self-reflection and connecting the dots.
+I've been off in uncharted territory for a while now and it's time for some self-reflection and connecting the dots.

 # Point 97 and Ecotrust